Beerkay/beerkay.github.io/index.md

 #### Science of Security
 I am involved in Cyber-Security Collaborative Research Alliance ([CSec CRA](http://cra.psu.edu/)) with the Army Research Laboratory, Penn State, Carnegie Mellon, UC Riverside, UC Davis, and Indiana University.
 Our mandate is to develop a new science of security.
 As part of this effort, I've worked on the foundation for representing of operational and environmental knowledge.
-(See our work on operational models [here](http://wwwusers.di.uniroma1.it/~novella/myhome/Home_Page_di_Novella_Bartolini/milcom_2016.pdf).
+[See our work on operational models](http://wwwusers.di.uniroma1.it/~novella/myhome/Home_Page_di_Novella_Bartolini/milcom_2016.pdf).
 Our goal is to reason about both current and future states of a cyber-operation to make optimal decisions.

 ---